Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Introduction

 \section{Introduction}

-Radiology reporting is an essential component of radiological examinations, which requires radiologists to meticulously interpret medical images and to produce a detailed report that summarizes key findings and impressions.
-However, radiology reporting is often time-consuming and prone to errors, particularly for 3D medical imaging modalities such as CT and MRI~\cite{hamamci2024ct2rep}.
-In addition, rigorous quality control is also a critical step in radiology reporting to ensure that the final report is accurate, complete, and free of errors~\cite{warr2024quality}.
-This verification procedure is tedious, involving detailed checks of content, structure, terminology, and other elements.
-Therefore, automated radiology reporting with quality control is of great significance for assisting radiologists and improving clinical efficiency.
+Radiology reporting plays a crucial role in radiological examinations, requiring radiologists to carefully interpret medical images and produce comprehensive reports that summarize key findings and impressions.
+This process is often complex, time-consuming, and error-prone, particularly for 3D medical imaging modalities~\cite{hamamci2024ct2rep}.
+Existing automated methods for volumetric medical images, such as CT2Rep~\cite{hamamci2024ct2rep}, medical vision-language models (VLMs)~\cite{wu2025towards,bai2024m3d,hamamci2024developing,jiang2025hulu}, and more recently agentic models~\cite{mao2025ct,fallahpour2025medrax}, have primarily focused on isolated report generation.
+However, in practice, radiology reporting extends far beyond report generation, involving region-of-interest image localization, detailed image analysis, suitable template selection, and rigorous quality control to ensure that the report is accurate, complete, and free of errors~\cite{warr2024quality}.
+Such a multi-stage, planning-intensive workflow is inherently beyond the reach of single-pass methods.

-Previous methods for automated radiology reporting of volumetric medical imaging, such as radiology report generation (RRG) approaches like CT2Rep~\cite{hamamci2024ct2rep}, have made significant progress.
-More recently, medical vision-language models (VLMs)~\cite{wu2025towards,hamamci2024developing,jiang2025hulu} and agentic methods~\cite{mao2025ct} have been applied to tasks such as radiology report generation and visual question answering (VQA).
-However, these approaches cannot fully support radiologists in accomplishing the radiology reporting process, as report generation represents only one phase of the holistic process and lacks the critical quality control procedure.

-We propose Radiologist Copilot, an AI agentic assistant with orchestrated tools for automated radiology reporting with quality control.
-Radiologist Copilot is designed to assist radiologists throughout the entire radiology reporting process, encompassing medical image analysis, report generation, and quality control.
-The agentic assistant, utilizing large language models (LLMs) as the reasoning backbone, autonomously selects appropriate tools from its tool library, plans and executes actions, thereby emulating the behavior of radiologists to complete the radiology reporting process with quality control.
-The orchestrated tools comprise a segmentation model for organ and lesion localization, combined with the \textit{Think with Image} paradigm~\cite{su2025thinking} for region analysis planning and investigation of region-of-interest images.
-We also implement strategic template selection to facilitate report generation, perform quality assessment of the radiology reports, and provide feedback for feedback-driven adaptive refinement.
-Together, these tools enable the simulation of radiologists’ behavior and support automated radiology reporting.